B4tiste/bot-swbox/README.md

 ### ToDo:

--   [ ] In the `/get_ranks` command, create a DB to store the data for a future implementation of a graph/prediction.
--   [ ] Switch to the GodsArmy database for the /track of usernames.
--   [ ] Switch from Swarena to swrt for monster WR.
--   [ ] Add the current player's photo in the thumbnail of the /track.
+-   [] Create the command that gives trio cores.
+-   [] Disconnect from SWRT and use RedWest new API (FUTURE).

 ### Completed:

+-   [x] Switch to SWRT for data.
+-   [x] Add replay on player stats.
 -   [x] Separate RTA & Siege JSON analysis using different coeffs.
 -   [x] Add the /upload_json command to get an analysis of the JSON file.
 -   [x] Translate the bot to English.